sastro2/UTCTF-Schroedinger-Writeup/Writeup.md

 <img src="Images/linux/symlinkToCopenhagen.PNG" alt="ln -s /home/copenhagen/flag.txt saveJosh" width="350"/> </br>

-Just like before we create a Symlink except this time it leads to /home/copenhagen/flag.txt and again we need to zip it so we can upload it to the website. </br>
+Just like before we create a Symlink, except this time it leads to /home/copenhagen/flag.txt and again we need to zip it so we can upload it to the website. </br>

 <img src="Images/linux/zipSaveJosh.PNG" alt="zip -y saveJosh.zip saveJosh" width="250"/> </br>